Query Details

 Explanation

-This query is designed to identify user accounts that have been compromised due to leaked credentials.
-Here's a simplified breakdown of what the query does:
+This query is designed to identify user accounts that have been detected with leaked credentials, which is a significant security risk.
+Here's a simple breakdown of what the query does:

-1. Data Source: It uses two main data tables: IdentityInfo and ExposureGraphNodes.
+1. Data Source: The query uses two main data sources: IdentityInfo and ExposureGraphNodes.

-• The query first summarizes data from the IdentityInfo table to get the most recent information about each account, such as the account's unique identifier, display name, domain, and criticality level.
+• It first summarizes the most recent information about each account from the IdentityInfo table.
+This includes details like the account's unique identifier, display name, domain, and criticality level.

-• It then looks into the ExposureGraphNodes table to find accounts that have been flagged with leaked credentials.
-This is determined by checking specific properties (hasAdLeakedCredentials or hasLeakedCredentials) that indicate whether credentials have been leaked.
+• The query then looks into the ExposureGraphNodes table to find accounts flagged with leaked credentials.
+It checks for two specific properties: hasAdLeakedCredentials and hasLeakedCredentials, both of which indicate whether an account's credentials have been leaked.

 5. Output:

-• The result is a list of accounts that have been identified as having leaked credentials, along with relevant details about each account.
+• The result is a list of accounts that have been identified with leaked credentials, along with their relevant details.
+This information can be used to take preventive actions to secure these accounts and mitigate the risk of unauthorized access.

-In essence, this query helps security teams identify and mitigate risks associated with accounts that might be easily compromised due to leaked credentials, thus enhancing the organization's security posture.
+Overall, this query helps security teams proactively identify and address potential vulnerabilities due to leaked credentials, thereby enhancing the organization's security posture.

 Details